silnrsi/font-gentium/README.txt

 To download the fonts visit the [Gentium downloads page](https://software.sil.org/gentium/download/) or the [Github releases page](https://github.com/silnrsi/font-gentium/releases).

-For more information on using and developing the fonts see the [full project documentation](documentation/index.html).
+For more information on using and developing the fonts see the full project documentation.
+This is available in three forms:

+- *local HTML* - Download the release or source package and open the file `documentation/index.html` in a browser
+- *local PDF* - Download the release or source package and open the file `documentation/pdf/index.pdf`
+- *Web site* - Visit the [Gentium web site](https://software.sil.org/gentium)

 For a complete list of changes in this version see the [FONTLOG.txt](FONTLOG.txt).